Investigators question delayed police response in Texas school shooting

 Why the officers waited in the hallway nearly an hour before entering and fatally shooting the gunman is at the heart of an ongoing probe by the Texas Department of Public Safety into the massacre of 19 children and two teachers in the deadliest U.S. school shooting in nearly a decade.

 Investigators are also still searching for a motive for the attack.
-Salvador Ramos, a high school dropout, had no criminal record and no history of mental illness.
+Salvador Ramos, a high school dropout, had no criminal record and no history of mental illness, although threatening messages he sent on social media are now coming to light.

 At least two children placed 911 calls from a pair of adjoining fourth-grade classrooms after 18-year-old Ramos entered on Tuesday with an AR-15 semi-automatic rifle, Colonel Steven McCraw, director of the Texas Department of Public Safety, said earlier this week.

-"He's in room 112," a girl whispered on the phone at 12:03 p.m., more than 45 minutes before a U.S. Border Patrol-led tactical team stormed in at 12:51 p.m. and ended the siege at the Robb Elementary School in Uvalde, a town of 16,000 people west of San Antonio.
+"He's in room 112," a girl whispered on the phone at 12:03 p.m.
 The same girl had implored the 911 operator to "please send the police now" at 12:43 p.m. and again four minutes later.
+At 12:51, or more than 45 minutes after she made her first 911 call, a U.S. Border Patrol-led tactical team finally stormed in and ended the siege at the Robb Elementary School.

+In all, at least eight calls to emergency services were placed from inside the room while law enforcement waited in the hallway.

-The on-site commander, the chief of the school district's police department, believed at the time that Ramos was barricaded inside and that children were no longer at immediate risk, giving officers time to prepare, McCraw said.
+The on-site commander, the chief of the school district's police department, mistakenly determined at the time that Ramos was barricaded inside and that children were no longer at immediate risk, giving officers time to prepare, McCraw said.

-"From the benefit of hindsight where I'm sitting now, of course, it was not the right decision," McCraw said.
-"It was the wrong decision, period."

-As criticism of the response by law enforcement grew, police officers from cities as far away as Houston and Dallas began arriving in Uvalde to help support local authorities, in some cases providing protection to Uvalde's own police, the mayor and the gun shop where Ramos purchased his arsenal.

-Police cruisers were parked outside the home of Pedro Arredondo, the school district's police chief.
-The police response to the shooting has been sharply criticized by McCraw and Texas Governor Gregg Abbott, among others.
+The memorial in the main square of Uvalde, a town of 16,000 people west of San Antonio, was busy on Saturday.
+Families lingered around the fountain and placed flowers, balloons and stuffed animals at 21 crosses erected to honor the dead.
+Kids wrote messages on the sidewalk in chalk.

+President Joe Biden, a Democrat who has urged Congress to approve new gun restrictions following the shooting and a massacre just 10 days earlier at a grocery store in Buffalo, New York, will visit Uvalde on Sunday to pay respects to the victims.

-Questions about police efforts to stop Ramos came as the United States' leading gun-rights advocacy group, the National Rifle Association, held its annual convention 275 miles (443 km) away in Houston.
+The Uvalde tragedy and Biden's calls for stricter regulations come as the United States' leading gun-rights advocacy group, the National Rifle Association (NRA), holds its annual convention just 275 miles (443 km) away in Houston.

-Abbott, a Republican and staunch gun rights proponent who addressed the meeting in a pre-recorded video, seized on apparent police lapses in Uvalde, telling a news conference later he was misled and "livid about what happened."
+Texas Governor Greg Abbott, a Republican and staunch gun rights proponent who addressed the NRA meeting in a pre-recorded video on Friday, criticized the police response at a subsequent news conference, saying he was "livid about what happened."

 CHRONOLOGY-Timeline of events in Texas school shooting

-(Reporting by Brad Brooks and Gabriella Borter; Writing by Nathan Layne; Editing by Paul Thomasch and Daniel Wallis)
+(Reporting by Brad Brooks, Gabriella Borter and Kristina Cooke; Writing by Nathan Layne; Editing by Paul Thomasch and Daniel Wallis)

 ((nathan.layne@thomsonreuters.com; +1 646 223 7217))